 The very best 2 Bar Reversals can be found when a strong trend is in play and a pullback occurs to a logical value area.
 An example of this can be found below:

 Because 2 Bar Reversals are reversals signals it is critical traders look for them at swing points.
 When looking to trade short traders must look to trade from swing highs and when looking to go long they must look from swing lows.
 Failure to follow this rule and to trade 2 Bar Reversals as continuations signals would be a risky move.

 Quite often you will notice 2 Bar Reversals will be the catalyst for a large change in the trend direction.

 An example of this can be found below.
 Notice the trend had been moving very strongly up before a very solid Bearish 2 Bar Reversal formed?

 Another Example of a Bearish 2 Bar Reversal From Swing High;

 Massive 2 Bar In-line With the Down Trend

-The 2 Bar Reversal is a very easy Price Action formation for Price Action traders to identify on their charts.
+The 2 Bar Reversal is a very easy to identify price action formation for traders to spot on their charts.
 The next step is for a trader to learn where the best spots on the chart the 2 bar should be played from and then the art of managing the trade correctly once they have been entered.

 Before trading the 2 Bar Reversal on a live account traders are advised to first perfect their method on a demo account.
 There is no reason to lose money whilst learning in Forex.
 Traders should first prove to themselves that they can make money consistently for a period of a minimum of 3 months before attempting trading live.

 You can read about how these setups should be played in live time in our markets trade setups & commentary, that we release each week after here: Forex trade Setups & Market Commentary